akam1o/stealchecker/README.md

 1. Collect VM info with the virsh command
 2. Collect runqueue wait times from schedstat of vcpu processes
-3. Calculate CPU steal time from the sum of the runqueue wait times per unit time
+3. Calculate CPU steal from the sum of the runqueue wait times per unit time

 ## Requirements